Contrastive Learning from Synthetic Audio Doppelg\"angers: Acknowledgements

 \section{Acknowledgements}

+Manuel received the support of a fellowship from “la Caixa” Foundation (ID 100010434).
+The fellowship code is LCF/BQ/EU23/12010079.
 The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing resources that have contributed to the research results reported within this paper.
-Manuel was supported by a US-Spain Fulbright grant.
+We extend our heartfelt thanks to all participants in the listening study.